 If you’re thinking about starting a blog, invest in self-hosting from the start.
 Here’s why: Self-hosting gives you the freedom to customize your blog and add plugins to make it work for you.

 I use Siteground to self-host this WordPress blog.
 Siteground keeps my site running fast, does daily backups, and offers tech support.
 Whenever I have a question about something on my site, I just contact Siteground, and they fix my issue within minutes.
 Support is available 24/7.

 3. Invest in yourself.

 Time is a valuable resource, and if you suddenly cashed in on some time, spend it wisely.
-Take a free Yoast course to learn about SEO or explore Skillshare to see what new skills you can learn while unemployed.
-Explore new hobbies like learning how to use your camera on manual.
+Explore Skillshare to see what new skills you can learn while unemployed.
+Discover new hobbies to see what piques your interest.

 There are so many free courses online.
 Invest your time in learning something new, and grow your skills.

 4. Position yourself as an expert in your field.

 Freshen up your resume and cover letters by adding keywords and examples of what you have done.
 Meet with recruiters to practice your interview skills and use it as an opportunity to review your resume and what improvements you can make.
 I used Canva to update and design a very stale resume that was built on Microsoft Word ages ago.
 Get creative!